 Step 2: Secure the New Dog Zone

-Once you’vesecured your cat’s sanctuary, choose another room that will be your new dog’s first stopping place for a while before being given free rein of the house.
+Once you’ve secured your cat’s sanctuary, choose another room that will be your new dog’s first stopping place for a while before being given free rein of the house.
 Here they will be able to get settled and comfortable with their new surroundings.
+This is an im-paw-tant part of the process when you introduce dog and cat.

 Step 3: Swap Scents

 While tucking your purrrfect pals in bed, make sure to include a cuddly blanket.
 This will come in handy when you start to swap scents between the two future furbesties.
-Let your cat and dog get familiar with each other’s scents through the blanketsbefore introducing them face-to-face.
-By doing so, it won’t come at a surprise when they finally meet.
+Let your cat and dog get familiar with each other’s scents through the blankets before introducing them face-to-face.
+By doing so, it won’t come as a surprise when they finally meet.

 Step 4: Meeting in a Neutral Zone